-I’m noticing that after I practice my body doesn’t know when to stop breathing like this and when I’m doing other things, I feel a funny little flip into diaphragm breathing.
+I’m noticing that after I practice my body doesn’t know when to stop breathing like this.
+When I’m doing other things, I feel a funny little flip into diaphragm breathing.

 Feeling the flipping of the breathing pattern is a good sign.
-It tells me that there is consciousness where there wasn’t before (as it was new to feel your belly and breathe like this), it means that the body is reprogramming itself to its natural state.
-When you are meditating and doing your work, softening the belly and allowing the breath to be low in the body will provide you with much inspiration, calmness and a new way of receiving and experiencing life.
+It tells me that there is consciousness where there wasn’t before (as it was new to feel your belly and breathe like this).
+It means that the body is reprogramming itself to its natural state.
+When you are meditating and doing your work.
+The softening the belly and allowing the breath to be low in the body will provide you with much inspiration, calmness and a new way of receiving and experiencing life.

 If you are interested in learning this breath practice, I warmly invite you to join me on Saturday 18th May, 3.00 PM - 6.00 PM for the Breath of Life workshop.